fbpx

 • Check with your healthcare team before starting any exercise or fitness plan.

-• Try moderate exercise to boost your energy level – aerobics, yoga, and resistance training are good choices.
+• Try moderate exercise to boost your energy level – walking, aerobics, yoga, and resistance training are good choices.

 Focus on sleep